 It goes without saying that the distancing of tables is vital to keeping up with state and local laws.
 Having your customers feel safe, with proper social distancing guidelines, is crucial to the success of your business.
 Table seating needs to be set up so that everyone has enough space to move around and sit comfortably.
 Walking lanes, for servers and customers, need to flow correctly and be clearly defined.
 Tables should not be placed in front of doors because of spacing issues with other tables.
 Properly spacing your restaurant may mean having to remove some tables.
 Depending on the setup of the restaurant, you may need to rope off a few parking spaces by the patio and extend the seating out into the parking lot.
 Special permits may be required.
 It’s alway best to know your state and local laws first.

 With outdoor seating now being the focus, providing the serving staff with the tools they need to serve each section effectively is now very important.
-It’s the norm in restaurants to have servers come inside, to a point of sale system, and enter orders.
+It’s the norm in restaurants to have servers come inside, to a point of sale system, and enter orders, then swipe a pin pad.
 That could mean a lot of extra mileage for the servers.
 An outdoor server station could reduce the amount of walking a server does, giving them more time to interact with their tables.
 But an outdoor server station would require housing and protection from the weather.
 If that is not feasible, then giving each server their own point of sale tablet is another viable option.
 Total Merchant Supply offers 7” or 10” Windows tablets; the perfect size for entering orders.
 We always advise employees to have them wiped down between shifts and at the end of the day.

 The Weather will always play a factor in the attractiveness of a patio.
 Whether it is losing the ability to seat customers outside, when a storm moves in, or not baking the customer under the hot glaring sun; covering and shade will do a lot for a patio or deck.
 Umbrella awnings and retractable canopies both serve to cover your customers from the sun and rain.
 A different approach can be taken by planting a tree in the middle of your patio or deck.
 A pergola can be decorated with ivy or even grape vines to provide shade.
 Finally, greenery can help improve the overall look of a restaurant’s patio.